w3c/cogai/demos/README.md

 ### Feelings and Emotions

 One or more demos that explore how feelings can be processed via a feed forward network that models fast and instinctive emotional classifications involving the limbic system, and how these interact with thought using the separate cortico basal-ganglia circuit.
+The [anterior cingulate cortex](https://en.wikipedia.org/wiki/Anterior_cingulate_cortex) is a component of the limbic system that supports higher-level functions, such as attention allocation, reward anticipation, decision-making, ethics and morality, impulse control (e.g. performance monitoring and error detection), and emotion.

 ### Social Interaction and Theory of Mind